Macedonia profile - Timeline

 1918-19 - End of the war, Macedonia becomes part of Serbia again.
 The Kingdom of Serbs, Croats and Slovenes is founded, and is renamed Yugoslavia in 1929.

-1945 - Establishment of Yugoslav socialist federation, comprising six republics, including Macedonia, with Tito as president.
+1945 - Establishment of Yugoslav socialist federation, comprising six republics, including Macedonia.

-1980 - Death of Tito, rise of nationalism among federation's constituent republics.
+1980s - Rise of nationalism among federation's constituent republics.

 1993 - Gains UN membership under the name Former Yugoslav Republic of Macedonia.